ZhihanX/Pluto_fw/README.md

 ```

-We use Alphan's design (https://github.com/alphansahin/Wireless-Federated-Learning-with-Non-coherent-Over-the-Air-Computation) for our start-up foundation
+We use Alphan's design (https://github.com/alphansahin/Wireless-Federated-Learning-with-Non-coherent-Over-the-Air-Computation) for our start-up foundation for Time Synchronization.